AquaJerry/cpp-for-programmers-ud210/Readme.md

 > things in interesting places.
 But the interesting things and unusual things
 > is what you control about, the smart watches, the smart phones, things like
 > that.

+### What Makes C++ Different

+> C++ differs from most more modern programming languages by working directly
+> on the hardware and working very efficiently with the hardware.
+And then, it
+> provides really strong attraction mechanisms that are very powerful, very
+> modern so that you don't have to deal with the low-level stuff all the time.
+> And you can still be efficient.

 ## License